-Modifications to the Florida Forever Work Plan in FY2023 include additions and deletions to the proposed acquisition project areas.
-A total of 12,210 acres were added to the plan as proposed less- than- fee acquisitions.
-Approximately 53,707 acres were removed from the proposed fee simple acquisition plan and approximately 38,970 acres were removed from the proposed less-than- fee acquisition plan because they have been acquired by other conservation entities, have been developed, were mined, or were otherwise determined to be outside of the District's boundary.
-These modifications resulted in a net reduction of 80,467 acres in the proposed acquisition project areas.
+Modifications to the Florida Forever Work Plan in FY2024 include additions and deletions to the proposed acquisition project areas.
+A total of 1,305 acres were added as proposed fee simple acquisitions, and a total of 2,908 acres were added as proposed less-than-fee acquisitions.
+Approximately 9,245 acres were removed from the proposed fee simple and approximately 5,177 acres were removed from the proposed less- than- fee because the land has been acquired by other conservation entities or by the District.
+These modifications resulted in a net reduction of 10,209 acres in the proposed acquisition project areas.
 Acres owned, managed, and surplused by the District along with funds budgeted were also updated.

-Land Acquisitions in FY2023
+Land Acquisitions in FY2024

-In FY2023, the District acquired two conservation easements including 4,365 acres within the Horse Creek Project and 1,003 acres within the Lake Panasoffkee Project.
+In FY2024, the District acquired a conservation easement including approximately 743 acres within the Lower Peace River Corridor Project and a fee simple acquisition of 192 acres in the Two Mile Prairie Project.
 Both acquisitions are reflected below in Table 2.